GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

 ## How to run

-You can run this example in three different runtime environments:
+You can run this example in different runtime environments:

-- Two workers and a coordinator running in different containers on the same host.
-For example, a developer can follow this approach for fast development iterations.
 - Two workers and a coordinator running in different containers, each in a dedicated Kubernetes Namespace, in the same Google Kubernetes Engine (GKE) cluster.
 For example, a cloud platform administrator can follow this